-Every year millions of families must make the difficult decision of placing their parent, grandparent, spouse, sibling or other relative in a nursing home or other care facility.
-For many families, this is the best way to ensure that their loved one’s medical and day-to-day needs are met.
+You are not alone.
+Every year, millions of families across America, for countless reasons, must make a difficult decision.
+The decision to place a loved one in a nursing home or other care facility.
+For many families, this is the only way to ensure that their loved one’s medical and day-to-day needs are met.

-If your loved one has suffered abuse or neglect in a nursing home or other elder care facility, the nursing home abuse attorneys at Marc J. Shuman & Associates, LTD can help.
+If you suspect your loved one is suffering or has suffered abuse or neglect in a nursing home or other elder care facility – call us as soon as possible!
+The experienced attorneys at Shuman Legal will help.

-The experienced Nursing Home Abuse Attorneys at Marc J. Shuman & Associates are committed to upholding the quality of care in our long-term care institutions by taking swift legal action to compensate nursing home residents and their families for injuries resulting from neglect or inadequate care.
+We have a commitment to uphold the quality of care in our long-term care institutions.
+We will take swift legal action to compensate nursing home residents and their families for injuries resulting from neglect or inadequate care.